AdobeDocs/campaign-classic.en/help/delivery/using/steps-validating-the-delivery.md

 This tab gives access to the following options:

-* **[!UICONTROL Label and code of the delivery]** : the options concerning this section of the screen are used to calculate the values of these fields during the delivery analysis phase.
-The **[!UICONTROL Calculate the execution folder during the delivery analysis]** field computes the name of the folder that will contain this delivery action during the analysis phase.
+* **[!UICONTROL Label and code of the delivery]** : the options in this section are used to calculate the values of these fields during the delivery analysis phase.
+The **[!UICONTROL Compute the execution folder during the delivery analysis]** field computes the name of the folder that will contain this delivery action during the analysis phase.
-* **[!UICONTROL Approval mode]** : this field lets you select the type of delivery approval.
-The approval modes are presented in the [Validation process with typologies](../../delivery/using/steps-validating-the-delivery.md#validation-process-with-typologies) section.
+* **[!UICONTROL Approval mode]** : this field lets you define manual or automatic delivery once analysis is complete.
+The validation modes are presented in the [Changing the approval mode](#changing-the-approval-mode) section.
 * **[!UICONTROL Prepare the delivery parts in the database]** : this option enables you to improve the delivery analysis performance.
 For more on this, see [this section](#improving-delivery-analysis).
 * **[!UICONTROL Prepare the personalization data with a workflow]** : this option allows to prepare the personalization data contained in your delivery in an automatic workflow, which can make you achieve a significant increase in performance for executing personalization.
 For more on this, see [Optimizing personalization](../../delivery/using/personalization-fields.md#optimizing-personalization).